Glossary of Dental Terms

 Supernumerary tooth: syn, extra tooth.
 A flaw in the genetic code allows an extra tooth (or more) to develop beyond the normal count of 32.

-Swish and spit rinse: a rinse that can be obtained through your pharmacist that is used as a soothing palliative against surface oral pain such as fever blisters, cold sores, and ANUG.
+Swish and spit rinse: a rinse that can be obtained through your pharmacist that is used as a soothing palliative against surface oral pain such as fever blisters, col-md-6d sores, and ANUG.
 It contains equal amounts of local anesthetic, benedryl, and Kaopectate.

 Synovial Fluid: the fluid in the temporal-mandibular joint, that keeps the components moist and supple, acts as a hydraulic cushion, and supplies nutriments to the joint because the blood supply there is minimal.